kennylam777/android_anndblur/README.md

 Ultimately I wanted to make it all into two separate projects -- one example application and a library project one can hook into own applications more easily.
-Unfortunately I faced problems moving RenderScript code into library project and due had to put all the code within one application project only.
+Unfortunately I faced problems moving RenderScript code into library project and had to put all the code within one application project only.

 Will do this re-factoring later on if Android SDK starts supporting RenderScript from library projects..
 Or I figure out how to do it with current SDK..